Jump to content

 2. General Operators Certificate (GOC) / GMDSS

-The third part of the course focuses on individual and interpersonal skills and conditions that influences safety and performance in operational situations, Through themes such as operational communication, teamwork, leadership, situational awareness, decision making, and the management of stress and fatigue, the students acquire knowledge of operational psychology and leadership in the maritime domain.
+The third part of the course focuses on the conditions, as well as individual and interpersonal skills, affecting safety and performance in operational settings.
+Through topics such as operational communication, teamwork, situational awareness, decision-making, leadership, and stress and fatigue management, students gain knowledge and competence in operational psychology and management in the maritime domain.
+Provided that all prerequisites of the course are met, this module covers the relevant IMO regulations in STCW 78 as Amended, table A-II/1 and A-II/2, qualifying students for BRM certification.

 Learning Outcome